Mitigating Mental Burnout: Self-Care Strategies for Correctional Officers

 For others, a “happy place” can be found by spending time completely alone.
 It allows space apart from the dozens of people you interact with throughout the day.
 The best part about recharging alone is that you can do whatever feels good on your own terms.
 Reading a book, mowing the lawn, walking the dog, and trying a new recipe are all “happy places” to find comfort and rejuvenation.
 Some may go as far as practicing meditation through deep breathing and mindfulness exercises as it helps refocus and manage stress effectively.

 Mitigating burnout requires a comprehensive and multi-faceted approach.
 The weight doesn’t fall on only the individual nor their organization or agency to glue back the pieces breaking apart.
 Instead, efforts from both entities will create the best possible outcomes.
 Correctional agencies can help their officers manage stress and reduce burnout by implementing supportive policies, providing training and resources, and fostering a positive work environment.
-As for the individual, becoming mindful of the signs of burnout and incorporating coping mechanisms and stress-reducing practices can help prevent burnout and maintain overall well-being.
-Letting go of guilt or selfishness is necessary to fully experience the break away from work-related stressors to help you perform at your best, which is what your team needs you to do.

 Implementing these strategies inside and outside of work enhances resilience and stress management, and creates a perfect balance of incorporating self-care.